meilisearch/meilisearch-java/README.md

 #### Use a Custom `JsonHandler` <!-- omit in toc -->

-To create your own `JsonHandler`, it has to implement the two methods of the `JsonHandler` class.
-Then pass it to the `Client`.
+To create your own JSON handler, you must conform to the `JsonHandler` interface by implementing its two methods.

 ```java
     String encode(Object o) throws Exception;

     <T> T decode(Object o, Class<?> targetClass, Class<?>... parameters) throws Exception;
 ```

+ Then create your client by initializing your `Config` with your new handler.

 ```java
 Config config = new Config("http://localhost:7700", "masterKey", new myJsonHandler());